 * Check your pet’s first aid kit and make sure it’s full.
 You’ll want to make sure you have plenty of bandages, ointment, and medical tape for any injuries that may be sustained during the storm.

 * Store enough medicine for at least 1 month or more.
 When disaster hits, supply for items like medicine tends to run low for a long period of time.
-When trees and power lines are down the mail trucks and semi trucks may have a hard time getting through to serve their deliveries.
+When trees and power lines are down the mail trucks and semi-trucks may have a hard time getting through to serve their deliveries.

-* Keep all supplies, feed, medicine, etc… in a dry place that can withstand high wind, and flooding.
+* Keep enough feed and other necessary supplies to last a week or more. * Keep all supplies, feed, medicine, etc… in a dry place that can withstand high wind, and flooding.

-- Sandbags: The city I live in makes sandbags available (up to 15 per household).
+- The city I live in makes sandbags available (up to 15 per household).
 You have to bring a shovel and fill the bags yourself, but hey free sand and bags.
 Find out if your city has a program like this.

-- Inside clean up: I like to get my laundry done if possible.
+- If you have time before the storm comes, do the laundry!
 It makes it easier to pack with plenty of clean laundry.
-Get the dishes done, have some easy dinners, so that there are less dishes to clean.
+Get the dishes done, have some easy dinners so that there are fewer dishes to clean.
 Pack up any important items.
 Like photos, or expensive gear that you don’t want to lose.

 Check out the dot gov website for more information on prepping for a hurricane!

-Also The HouseWife Modern has some more great tips, be sure to check her post out!
+Also, The HouseWife Modern has some more great tips, be sure to check her post out!